Ballast tractor: Description

 With a semi-trailer, ballast is added in the form of the weight of the attached trailer pressing down upon the tractor's fifth wheel.
 Since the load is separate from a ballast tractor, it provides no ballast: the drawbar only transmits a horizontal force.

 High inertia is encountered when starting to move a heavy load.
 To overcome this, ballast tractors tend to have high-powered, low geared engines that provide substantial torque, especially at low speeds.
 Additionally, ballast tractors are often fitted with heavy-duty hub reduction axles, a combination resulting in exceptionally low maximum speeds.

 A strong chassis is required to both support the extra ballast weight and pulling forces transmitted by the drawbar.
 A reinforced chassis also allows multiple tractors to be coupled together to maximize power and traction.
 Heavy-duty versions of commercial tractor units may be fitted with a ballast box and suitable draw gear, or a ballast tractor may be purpose-built.
 Ballast is placed above the driving axle, or spread out over multiple driving axles to maximize traction on each and evenly distribute its load.
 Conversion from a regular tractor to a ballast tractor may require some modifications like chassis alteration, extra axle, larger tires, ballast box, and a heavy-duty gearbox so that it can handle the extra weight.
-The heavy-duty tractors which are usually converted into ballast tractors have 6x4, 8x6 axle configuration, hub reduction, better suspension and a powerful engine ranging from 300 to 1000hp.
+The heavy-duty tractors which are usually converted into ballast tractors have 6x4, 8x6 axle configuration, hub reduction, better suspension and a powerful engine ranging from 300 to 1000 hp.

 A purpose built ballast tractor tends to be the heaviest class of on-road trucks.
 In some cases, its kerb weight can be greater than their axle configuration's legal Gross Vehicle Weight (GVW) permits, requiring special permission to use public roads.
 Some nations have categorized these tractors in a different category than conventional tractors because of higher GVW permits and HMT configuration.

 Typical ballast tractor configurations employ an independent drawbar trailer, hydraulic modular trailer, or dolly trailer.
 An advantage of using ballast tractors is the ability to push-steer a trailer around a corner.
 A girder trailer, for example, is double-articulated, so the front tractor can pull the load around a corner while the rear tractor pushes it through, thereby making the load more manoeuvrable than a simple towing configuration.
 Use of a following tractor also can increase control and brake force descending an incline.